Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 • A change highlighted in yellow indicates that CoDesigner cannot complete this change without assistance.
 Hover the cursor over the Change to display a tooltip, with information about how to resolve the problem.

-• The first time the assembly is Pulled, CoDesigner will not know the location of the MCAD versions of the PCBs in the assembly.
-Click the Location ellipsis button () to locate each missing board.
+• The first time the assembly is Pulled, CoDesigner will not know where to source the MCAD versions of the PCBs from.
+Click the Location ellipsis button () to display the Open dialog, use it to locate each missing board.
 Once a board has been located, that board's Change item will no longer be highlighted in yellow, and that change can now be applied.

-• When a change is highlighted in red, it indicates that the change cannot be applied and that CoDesigner is not able to assist in resolving it.
+• When a change is highlighted in red, it indicates that it cannot be applied and that CoDesigner cannot assist in resolving it.
 An example would be when a PCB in the assembly has not yet been pushed from ECAD.

 5. Working with the MCAD Device Assembly